tenzir/tenzir/web/docs/tql2/operators/tail.md

 ### `n: uint (optional)`

-An unsigned integer denoting how many events to keep.
+The number of events to keep.

-Defaults to 10.
+Defaults to `10`.

 ## Examples